walimorris/Payup/README.md

 utilized command line protocols and libraries, like ncurses and TCP utilities.

-This program is mainly the setup for the pop-up notification, where I'll then use the notify-send command in a small script to automate the dailey notifications.
+This program is mainly the setup for the pop-up notification, where I'll then use the notify-send command in a small script to automate the daily notifications.
 Notify send is a cool Linux command I ran into after researching more online about C. This features allows you to communicate with your Linux system to send sweet pop-up notifications.
 This should already be installed on your Linux system.
 If not, you can use: